 3. Freedom and flexibility in elective courses allows students to develop targeted interests

-1. Beginning Fall 2015; open to both Continuing Studies students and traditional Women's College students.
+1. Open to both Continuing Studies students and traditional undergraduate students.

 2. Associate Degree students can transfer 60 or more credits, 24 of which should be the core courses listed in the catalog.